Descanonge/tomate/README.rst

 Features
 --------

+For data in memory:

+- Keep information about the data, the variables, the coordinates.
+  All this information is in sync with the data.
+- Select subparts of data easily.
+- Use and create convenience function for analysis, plotting,...

+For data on disk:

 - Load data that spans multiple files and comes from different sources easily.
+  Different file format ? different structure: rows or columns first ? indexing origin lower or upper ? a varying number of time steps for each file ?
+  This is now all a breeze.
 - Scan the files automatically to find values of coordinates.
-- Manage the data once loaded, and keep information about its variables at hand.
-- Use and create convenience function for analysis, plotting,...
+- Load only subparts of data.
+- Logs will ensure you are loading what you want to load.

+And in general:

 - Highly modulable, can be tailored to your needs.
+- Fully documented.

 As of now, this only supports NetCDF files out of the box.
 But the package can be easily extended for other file formats.